ShareFacebook Twitter AddThis

 Special Platter Prize went to the Finnish team and chef Ismo Sipelainen, commis Johan Kurkela and coach Eero Vottonen.

 Day two of the world's most prestigious competition was as lively as the first, with fans from Russia, Sweden, Croatia, Finland, Norway, Denmark, Italy, Bulgaria, Estonia and Turkey rooting for their culinary teams from the sidelines at the Lingotto Fiere in Turin, Italy.

 This day was destined to be a clash of the titans with Nordic culinary giants, Norway (Gold in 2016 ), Sweden (Gold in 2014) and Denmark (gold in 2010) all going head to head in the kitchens in the same heat, as their experienced fanbases made some noise from the grandstand.

 However, it wasn't all about the Nordics.
-An exuberant home crowd made Italian chef Martino Ruggieri feel at home as team Italia cheered his childhood inspired dish and an out of this world platter featuring an incredible octopus sculpture, seahells and fish bones.
-Fortunately it was enough to get Italy through to the final on a "wild card."
+An exuberant home crowd made Italian chef Martino Ruggieri feel at home as team Italia cheered his childhood inspired dish and an out of this world platter featuring an incredible octopus sculpture, seashells and fish bones.
+Fortunately, it was enough to get Italy through to the final on a "wild card."